Nekosia-API/documentation/tos.md

 Users agree to submit to the jurisdiction of the courts of the location of Nekosia's headquarters.

 ## 7. Contact {#api-contact}
-If you have any questions regarding these Terms of Use, please email contact@nekosia.cat.
+If you have any questions regarding these Terms of Use, please email support@nekosia.cat.
 We strive to respond to all inquiries within 48 hours.

 # Nekosia Booru Terms {#booru-terms}